 There are currently nine seismographs in the Taranaki area which continuously send data to GeoNet data centres for analysis.
-Data are sent via hubs located at the Taranaki Emergency Management Office (TEMO) in New Plymouth; at Kahui Road west of Mt Taranaki; and at Eltham (Figure 2.1).
+Data are sent via network hubs located at the Taranaki Emergency Management Office (TEMO) in New Plymouth; at Kahui Road west of Mt Taranaki; and at Eltham (Figure 2.1).

-Several seismographs outside Taranaki record earthquakes that occur in Taranaki, and are currently required for best quality locations for these earthquakes.
+Several seismographs outside Taranaki record earthquakes that occur in Taranaki, and are usually required to locate earthquakes in Taranaki.

-Figure 2.1 A map of the seismographs located in Taranaki.
-Seismograph sites are indicated by triangles and labelled by their three or four-letter site codes.
-The network shown (red triangles) is that at the end of the 2017 reporting period.
-NEZ is North Egmont, NBEZ is Newall Road Borehole, PKE is Pukeiti, DREZ is Durham Road, MHEZ is Mangahewa, NMEZ is Namu Road, KHEZ is Kahui Hut, PREZ is Palmer Road, and LREZ is Lake Rotokare.
-Data collection (hub) sites are shown by red circles.
-Population centres are shown in grey and named.
+Figure 2.1 A map of the Taranaki seismographs as at 30 June 2018.
+Seismograph sites are indicated by red triangles and three or four-letter site codes.
+NEZ is North Egmont, NBEZ is Newall Road Borehole, and PKE is Pukeiti.
+DREZ is Durham Road, MHEZ is Mangahewa, and NMEZ is Namu Road.
+KHEZ is Kahui Hut, PREZ is Palmer Road, and LREZ is Lake Rotokare.
+Data connection (hub) sites are shown by red circles.
+Main population centres are shown in grey and named.
 The Egmont National Park is shown as a green area.
 Major roads are shown as black lines.
 The coastline is marked in blue.
-The inset shows Taranaki and additional nearby GeoNet seismographs (red triangles) that are used in locating earthquakes in Taranaki.
+The inset shows Taranaki and nearby GeoNet seismographs (red triangles), some of which are used in locating earthquakes in the Taranaki region.